Bellevue High School (Ohio)

 Bellevue High School is a public high school in Bellevue, Ohio.
 It is the only high school in the Bellevue City School District.
 Athletic teams are known as the Redmen and Ladyred.
-A former member of the NOL Northern Ohio League (1944-2017), Bellevue joined the Sandusky Bay Conference in 2017.
+A former member of the Northern Ohio League (1944-2017), Bellevue joined the Sandusky Bay Conference in 2017, and later formed the Northern Ohio Conference in 2026 with nine other schools that left the Sandusky Bay Conference.
 The current building was built in 1962.
-This year their girls basketball team won the d4 high school state championship.
+In 2025, their girls basketball team won the d4 high school state championship.